-Teaching Assistants are trained in emergency first aid.
+Several Teaching Assistants and other staff are trained in emergency first aid.

 Staff training on First Aid (4 hour course) will be undertaken every three years and support staff will be invited to attend when necessary.

 Staff training on Paediatric First Aid Courses will be taken every 3 years.